 2- How to Quickly Take Off Polygel With a Nail Dril

-Using a nail drill is the quickest way to remove your Polygel Nails.
+Using a nail drill is the quickest way to remove your Polygel Nails and is the only guaranteed method to work.
 But it can be extremely intimidating to use, especially for a beginner.

 - Next, you need to push back your cuticles – this is to prevent the nail drill from damaging them.

 - Now what I recommend that you do is use a softer and smoother sanding band to gently file the edges of your polygel nails.